back to top

 To fish for our tiger catfish we recommend you use small sea fish deadbaits or squid fished on the bottom, in the margins and tight to the water hyacinth beds.
 The best times to target these fish is the first two hours of darkness.
 For hooklinks we recommend soft braids in 60lb bs fished in conjunction with size 1/0 ultra sharp hooks.
 Expect takes to be savage and fast, and these beautifully marked fish fight hard and deep, making repeated long, hard runs.

-General facts on the tiger catfish:
+General facts on the Tiger Catfish:

 Tiger catfish are also known as shovel nosed tiger catfish and striped sorubim.
 As with many species in Thailand they were introduced here for the aquarium trade.
 The tiger catfish has a depressed head that is usually three times longer than it is wide.
 They are characterized by a shovel like projecting jaw with an exposed brush-like patch of teeth.
 The eyes of the tiger catfish are set to enable them to see up and down, and coupled with extremely long whiskers they are adept at hunting out food items in all conditions.
 Their bodies are silver with vivid black stripes, and they change shades of colour to suit the environment they live in.